 This helps release built-up tension, improve circulation, and reduce the pain signals being sent to your brain.
 For many people, the relief from loosening these chronically tight muscles is immediate and significant.
 It’s a crucial step in breaking the cycle of tension and pain that so often accompanies migraines.

-Personalized Lifestyle and Nutrition Advice
+Beyond Adjustments: Lifestyle and Nutrition Guidance

 True healing goes beyond the treatment room.
 As part of our functional medicine approach, we work with you to identify and address the unique lifestyle factors that may be triggering your migraines.
 This could involve anything from your posture at your desk to the foods you eat or how you manage stress.